pykale/pykale/examples/landmark_uncertainty/README.md

  Find additional experimental results from our paper in this repository [additional results](https://github.com/Schobs/Qbin).

-## 5. Advanced Usage
+## 5. Advanced Usage - Config Options
  You can add your own config or change the config options in the .yaml files.
-The config options are as follows:
+ To use your own data, you can simply change the paths in DATASET, as shown in the examples.

 ### Quick Tips:
 - To display rather than save figures set OUTPUT.SAVE_FIGURES: False in the .yaml file.